Naida1710/baby_bites/README.md

 ![myrecipe4](staticfiles/images/Screenshot%202025-12-04%20at%2021.23.02.png)

 ![myrecipe5](staticfiles/images/Screenshot%202025-12-04%20at%2021.23.30.png)

+- There is a “Back to My Recipes” button for regular users, and “Back to Pending Recipes” button for admin, when clicking to open pending or approved posts.

 **Login Hover** - When I hover over the login and register links, they change to a prominent color and display an underline.